Li-Heng-LH/JavaProfessionalWorkOut/functional-programming/README.md

 * Turns `Stream<List<String>>` into `Stream<String>`.
 * empty list will be omitted.
 * the mapper function is one that turns list into Stream, `l -> l.stream()`
-* Can use method reference: `Collection::stream` (Instance mehod on running instance)
+* Can use method reference: `Collection::stream` (Instance method on running instance)

 &nbsp;